camptocamp/k8s-talos-linux-labs/README.md

 ### Download image

-- Sidero Labs (creators and maintainers of Talos OS) provide a way to download customized images of Talos OS, containing additional tools that can be useful for your deployments.
+- Sidero Labs (creators and maintainers of Talos Linux) provide a way to download customized images of Talos Linux, containing additional tools that can be useful for your deployments.
 For example, since we are using Proxmox VE, we can download an image that contains the `qemu-guest-agent` package.
-- We've downloaded the latest Talos OS image from the [Talos OS Image Factory](https://factory.talos.dev).
+- We've downloaded the latest Talos Linux image from the [Talos Linux Image Factory](https://factory.talos.dev).
 [This link](https://factory.talos.dev/?arch=amd64&board=undefined&cmdline-set=true&extensions=-&extensions=siderolabs%2Fqemu-guest-agent&platform=metal&secureboot=true&target=metal&version=1.10.5) will give the image we used.

 ### Creation of a template VM

 - In Proxmox VE, we created a new VM with the following settings:
-  - Name: `talos-os-template`
+  - Name: `talos-linux-template`
   - OS Type: `Linux`
   - Version: `6.x - 2.6 Kernel`
-  - CD/DVD Drive: *use Talos OS image ISO you uploaded to Proxmox VE*
+  - CD/DVD Drive: *use Talos Linux image ISO you uploaded to Proxmox VE*
   - System:
     - BIOS: `OVMF (UEFI)`
     - TPM: `Enabled`